Data Protection (UK GDPR) & Information Security Refresher training

 - Essential Phishing Awareness

-- Standard Training: in addition to the Foundation Training modules, all staff who predominantly complete their University work on a computer and regularly handle electronic communications, must complete the 7 Standard Training modules listed above, at induction and refresh them annually thereafter.
+- Standard Training: in addition to the Foundation Training modules, all staff who predominantly complete their University work on a computer and handle electronic communications, must complete the 7 Standard Training modules listed above, at induction and refresh them annually thereafter.
 This applies to existing and new staff who join the University from 1 September 2020.
 There are no exceptions to this policy.

 Training compliance will be monitored on an ongoing basis and will focus on: